wangraying/sglang/docs/benchmark/benchmark.md

 ### Observations

-Since the size of the radix cache is determined by the `max_num_tokens` parameter of the server, increasing the cache size means increasing batch size, which almost always leads to a higher throughput and reduced latencies.
+Since the size of the radix cache is determined by the `max_num_tokens` parameter of the server, increasing the cache size means increasing the batch size, which almost always leads to a higher throughput and reduced latencies.
 However, for the Random-1000 and ShareGPT datasets, these performance gains saturate after the cache size exceeds 64K, indicating it is becoming compute-bound.

 ## Performance with Chunked Prefills